codeforamerica/hermes-be/restapi/README.md

     POST {base-uri}/v1/case/13-T-000001/contacts

     {
-      "cellNumber": "4082032450"
+      "cellNumber": "1111111111"
     }

-*IMPORTANT!
+**IMPORTANT!
 The `cellNumber` specified above will receive an SMS about their subscription.
 So please be aware of the number you use there.
-It is recommended you use your own number when testing.*
+It is recommended you use your own number when testing.**

+**Notes:**
+* The case number specified in the URI will be normalized.
+* The cell number specified in the request body will be normalized.
+If a 7-digit number is specified, a default area code will be prefixed.
+This default area code is specified by the configuration key `misc.cellPhoneAreaCode` (defined in [these configuration files](https://github.com/codeforamerica/hermes-be/tree/master/config)).

 ##### Response (success)